spabhut/Six-Wheel-Rover-Controller/README.md

-# 6-Wheeled Rover Simulation
+# LIMO Rover Simulation

-A complete ROS 2 Humble and Gazebo Classic simulation package for a 6-wheeled skid-steer rover equipped with an Intel RealSense D455 depth camera.
+A complete ROS 2 Humble and Gazebo Classic simulation package for the LIMO rover.

 ## ⚠️ Prerequisites